/* * external links open in new window */

 Do eSIMs offer unlimited data?

-Yes, there are several companies that offer the option, but read the fine print.
-The word “unlimited” is deceptive because there’s always a “fair use” data limit, where you get a set amount of high-speed data (usually 3-5gb) per day.
+Yes, there are several eSIM companies that offer an unlimited data option, but read the fine print.
+The word “unlimited” is deceptive because there’s always a “fair use” data limit, where you get a set amount of high-speed data (usually 3-5GB) per day.
 After that, data speeds are throttled, which makes sense.
 This also really affects hotspot users.
 I’ve seen brands that cap hotspot data at only half a gig a day, which is insane.

 Most unlimited plans are more customizable allowing you to pick exactly the number of days you need but are always more expensive that plans with set data limits.

-Are eSIMs cheaper than buying a regular SIM card for travel?
+Are eSIMs cheaper than SIM cards for travel?

 Always avoid buying one in an airport—everything is usually half-price outside the airport!
 I’ve found physical SIM cards to be slightly less expensive than a regular SIM, but most phones don’t have this option anymore.

-Do eSIMs work for travel in the U.S.?
+Do eSIMs work in the U.S. for travel?

-Yes, Airalo, especially, has plans in the U.S. This spring, I ran out of data on my Verizon plan right before a three-month trip to Europe, so I but didn’t want to renew for another month.
-It worked perfectly with no issues.
-This is great for people traveling in the U.S. or expats returning for a short visit.
+Yes, eSIM cards work in the U.S. for travel.
+Nearly, every major eSIM card company has plans in the U.S. Last spring, I ran out of data on my Verizon plan right before a three-month trip to Europe, so I but didn’t want to renew for another month.
+I bought at three-day Airalo plan, and it worked perfectly.
+This is great for people traveling in the U.S. or expats returning for a short stint.
 Here is a list of their U.S. plan options.

 Do eSIMs support personal hotspots?

-The short answer is yes but not all do!
+The short answer is yes, eSIMs support personal hotspots but not all do!
 This is a dealbreaker for me because I work while I’m traveling and most of the time, I find that WiFi networks are terrible.
 I rely heavily on my personal hotspot for WiFi on my computer for Zoom calls.

 Are eSIMs safe?
 Are there privacy concerns with eSIMs?

 If your phone is stolen, you can easily switch the service off your phone to prevent your number from being stolen.
 If you’re really concerned, you can also use a VPN for added security.
-(Saily eSIM cards actually include a VPN.)
-I personally use NordVPN, which is the company that owns Saily.
-For more about VPNs, check out my recent post about two-step verification and traveling.
+(Saily eSIM cards actually include a virtual location feature.)
+I personally use NordVPN, which is the company that owns Saily, as my VPN for my phone and Mac for traveling.
+For more about VPNs, check out my post about two-step verification and traveling.

-All eSIM brands have a similar pricing structure, but eSIM cards are only as good as the local network they partner with.
-I’ve had great experiences with Airalo eSIMs for my iPhone, which you can read about in my Airalo review post
+All eSIM brands have a similar pricing structure, but eSIM cards are only as good as the local partner network.
+And, networks on regional packages might differ from those used by local country-specific packages.

-Other brands include Nomad (which the New York Times writes about), GigSky Holafly and Flexiroam are others, but I can’t vouch for any of these.
-Apple also has a webpage with a list of wireless carriers worldwide that offer eSIM services.
+I’m currently testing Gigsky and Truely.
+Other brands include Holafly, Flexiroam and Nomad.
+Apple also has a comprehensive webpage with a list of wireless carriers worldwide that offer eSIM services.

 What I do for phone data when I travel long-term

-For the last two months in Europe, I’ve used strictly Airalo eSIMs, a regional Europe plan and a Greece-specific plan, which has been great.
+For two months in Europe last fall, I strictly used Airalo eSIMs, a regional Europe plan and a Greece-specific plan, which has been great.

 Final eSIM Takeaways

 Overall, eSIMs are the future—ready or not.
-They are very convenient and cheaper than paying for an international plan for your American phone plan unless you have T-Mobile.
+They are very convenient and cheaper than paying for an international plan for an American phone plan unless you have T-Mobile.
 Regional eSIM plans are excellent for short trips to multiple countries.
-Currently, Airalo is one of the best options and is worth trying out.
-Saily is comparable with a great built-in virtual location feature.

 If you’re going to be traveling long-term in a country or region, I still think getting an eSIM or regular SIM card from a local cellular provider is a better deal, especially in places like Southeast Asia.
-Certain parts of the world will take longer than others to catch up to this new technology so that’s my concern.
-(I’m about to head to Africa, and prices are insane!)
+After two months in Africa last year, I feel more confident about the availability of eSIMs for travel in remote locations.

 Happy travels!